Erin Pizzey: Libel case

-In 2009, Pizzey was successful in a libel case against Macmillan Publishers over content in the Andrew Marr book A History of Modern Britain.
+In 2009, Pizzey was successful in a libel case against Macmillan Publishers over content in Andrew Marr's book A History of Modern Britain.
 The publication had falsely claimed she had once been part of a militant group, The Angry Brigade, that staged bomb attacks in the 1970s.
 The publisher also recalled and destroyed the offending version of the book and republished it with the error removed.
 The link to the Angry Brigade was made in 2001, in an interview with The Guardian, in which the article states that she was "thrown out" of the feminist movement after threatening to inform police about a planned bombing by the Angry Brigade of the clothes shop Biba.
 "I said that if you go on with this – they were discussing bombing Biba [the legendary department store in Kensington – I'm going to call the police in, because I really don't believe in this".

 Personal life

 Pizzey married Jack Pizzey in 1959.
 Jack Pizzey was a naval lieutenant whom she first met in Hong Kong.
-They had two children, a girl, Cleo, and a boy, Amos.
+They had two children, including Amos.
 She divorced him in 1976, and divorced her second husband, Jeff Scott Shapiro, in 1994.
-Pizzey lives in Twickenham, South West London.
+Pizzey lives in Twickenham, south-west London.
 She was diagnosed with cancer in 2000.

 In 2000, Pizzey's grandson Keita Craig, who had schizophrenia, hanged himself in a prison cell.
 Pizzey and her family campaigned against the coroner's verdict of death by hanging and in 2001 a jury at a second inquest unanimously found that Keita's death was contributed to by the neglect of prison staff.
 The case was the first to reach a verdict of neglect in a suicide case.

 Pizzey was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to the victims of domestic abuse.